200566998Shrasthkumar/CustomerChurn/README.md

 # Telco Customer Churn Prediction App

 This is a simple web application built using [Streamlit](https://streamlit.io/) that predicts customer churn based on input features.
-It uses a trained deep learning model (Keras/TensorFlow) to estimate the likelihood of a customer leaving a telecom service provider.
+It uses a trained neural network model to estimate the likelihood of a customer leaving a telecom service provider.

 ---